yamukha/web3esp/README.md

 # CI
 There are in .github/workflows/ files:\
 web3esp.yml \
-to chech in local PC run:\
+to check in local PC run:\
 act -j esp

 # Deploy to  ESP